The Nighthawk 5G M7 Portable WiFi Hotspot with eSIM (model MH7150), unveiled on November 17, 2025, is NETGEAR’s latest mobile router.

-From the name, which is a mouthful and leaves nothing to the imagination—we’ll call it “M7” from here on out for short—it’s easy to spot that the new device has a lot that sets it apart from previous models.
-Among other things, it’s not a downgrade from the M7 Pro that came out late last year, though it does share some similarities and, indeed, has a few inferior specs.
+From its name, which is a mouthful and leaves nothing to the imagination—I’ll cuts my fingers some slack and shorten it to “M7” or “Nighthawk 5G M7” from here on out—it’s easy to spot that the new device has a lot that sets it apart from previous models, including the similarly named Nighthawk M7 Pro, or most other travel routers for that matter.

 NETGEAR Nighthawk 5G M7 Hotspot with eSIM: Hardware specifications